yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 The *Native App2App flow* described in this document MAY fail when:

 * An error response is obtained.
-* *Client App* doesn't support an obtained *Routing Instructions Response*.
-* An HTTP 2xx response other than a *Routing Instructions Response* is obtained.
+* Required *User-Interacting App* is not installed on end-user's device.

-In case of such failures, *Client App* MAY recover by launching a new (non-native) authorization request on a web browser, in accordance with "OAuth 2.0 for Native Apps" {{RFC8252}}.
+*Client App* MAY recover by launching a new (non-native) authorization request on a web browser, in accordance with "OAuth 2.0 for Native Apps" {{RFC8252}}.

-Note - Failure because an HTTP 2xx response, other than a *Routing Instructions Response* was obtained, suggests the *User-Interacting App* is not installed on end-user's device.
-*Client App* MAY choose in future to retry the *Native App2App* flow, to benefit if in the meantime the missing app has been installed.
+Note - Failure because *User-Interacting App* is not installed on end-user's device, might succeed in future, if the missing app has been installed. *Client App* MAY choose if and when to retry the *Native App2App flow* after such a failure.

-# Detecting Presence of Native Apps claiming Urls

-Native Apps on iOS and Android MAY use OS SDK's to detect if an app owns a url.
-The general method is the same - App calls an SDK to open the url as deep link and handles an exception thrown if no matching app is found.

-## Android

-App SHALL invoke Android {{android.method.intent}} method with FLAG_ACTIVITY_REQUIRE_NON_BROWSER, which throws ActivityNotFoundException if no matching app is found.

-## iOS

-App SHALL invoke iOS {{iOS.method.openUrl}} method with options {{iOS.option.universalLinksOnly}} which ensures URLs must be universal links and have an app configured to open them.
-Otherwise the method returns false in completion.success.

 # Security Considerations